werton13/Onboard-AzsCustomer/readme.md

     5) Create Quotas, Plans, Offer and Azure Stack subscription

 In the next versions:
- generate some kind of report
+1) !Found an error in sql and web apps quotes - urgent correct generate some kind of report add logging add choosing capability for
- add logging
- add choosing capability for